KeganHollern/Aika/README.md

 - Youtube 'downloads' go to S3 storage
 - Captured voice clips are saved on disk
 - TTS is streamed if ElevenLabs is used
+- Music cannot be stopped (for now)
+- Aika can talk while playing music

 ## Run